A-Shalchian/Connect-Four/README.md

-# Connect Four Game
+# 🎮 Connect Four Game

-A Java implementation of the classic Connect Four game with both single-player and two-player modes.
+A **Java** implementation of the classic Connect Four game with both **single-player** and **two-player** modes.

-## Game Description
+## 🧩 Game Description

-Connect Four is a two-player connection game in which the players take turns dropping discs into a vertically suspended grid.
+**Connect Four** is a two-player connection game in which the players take turns dropping discs into a vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.

-## Features
+## ✨ Features

-- 7x9 game board (larger than standard Connect Four)
+✅ Standard Board – 6 rows × 7 columns

-- Colorful text-based interface with ANSI colors
+🎨 Colorful Terminal Interface – Enhanced with ANSI color codes

-- Two game modes:
+🧠 Smart AI Bot – Powered by Minimax + Alpha-Beta Pruning 👫 Two Game Modes:

-  - Single-player vs AI bot
+🧍‍♂️ Single-player vs AI | 👬 Two-player mode

-  - Two-player mode
-- AI opponent uses minimax algorithm with alpha-beta pruning
+🔁 Replay Option – Play again after each game

-- Fallback AI logic in case of compatibility issues
+⚠️ Fallback AI logic for systems with limited compatibility

 ## How to Play